Braunjd2/JustWrite/README.md

 All interactivity is implemented with modern vanilla JavaScript, custom state helpers, and handcrafted utility styles defined in `src/index.css`, so no additional packages are required for installation beyond Node.js.

+### Zero-setup option

+Prefer to skip the server entirely?
+Double-click `index.html`.
+The page now stamps the stylesheet and script URLs with a unique version on every load, so your browser will always fetch the latest `src/index.css` and `src/app.js` that ship with the project—even if it previously cached an older copy.
+Just keep the `src/` folder beside `index.html` so those files can be found.

 ## Project Structure

 ```